 Just this past week we hosted the second edition of the Founders series.
-We were joined by local entrepreneurs James Boettcher from Fiasco Gelato, Lisa Shelley from Neal’s Yard Remedies, Breanne Ramsay from BRITT Land and Engagement, and our event partner Mandy Balak from The Ace Class.
+We were joined by local entrepreneurs James Boettcher from Righteous Gelato (formerly Fiasco Gelato) Lisa Shelley from Neal’s Yard Remedies, Breanne Ramsay from BRITT Land and Engagement, and our event partner Mandy Balak from The Ace Class.

 In addition to the highlight video included above, you can also watch the entire event here.